xLAva/JediOutcastLinux/README.txt

 For the Pandora version, I used only the CMake  make files, I didn't update the codeblock project file.
 I use the Code::Blocks PND to compile.

+For more info on the OpenPandora go here: http://boards.openpandora.org/ Specific thread for Jedi Academy on the OpenPandora here: http://boards.openpandora.org/index.php/topic/13621-jedi-knight-ii-jedi-outcast/